bhushangoel/bhushangoel/README.md

 ## More about me
 - I’m currently working at IHS Markit
-- Currently working on: AngularJS, ReactJS
+- Currently, working on: AngularJS, ReactJS
 - I’m looking to collaborate with other Frontend content creators
 - I love to create tools and content related to frontend development
 - Ask me about anything, I am happy to [help](https://www.linkedin.com/in/bhushangoel)
-- Check out my recent [blogs](https://www.thecsblog.com/user/bhushan+goel/)
+- Check out my recent [blogs](http://bhushangoel.me/frontend-notes/)
   and [linkedin posts](https://www.linkedin.com/feed/hashtag/?keywords=learnjsdaily)

 ## Languages and Tools: